Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 About CitizenPath

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Adjustment of Status Application (I-485), Petition for Alien Relative (Form I-130), and several other immigration services.
+We provide support for the Adjustment of Status Package (Form I-485), Affidavit of Support Package (Form I-864), and several other USCIS forms.

 Want more immigration tips and how-to information for your family?